Bhargav230m/ArrowmentDB/README.md

 - Only `find` and `findAll` methods return something.
 - `find`, `save`, and `delete` methods operate on the first index of files in an array.
 - `find`, `findAll`, `save`, and `delete` methods return promises.
+- `find` and `findAll` functions return the filePath and fileData, `console.log` it for more information
+- Never add `ID` in the schema as we already create a id property which stores id of the file (randomString)

 And there we go!
 You now have a functioning JSON database using Arrowment-DB in your project.
 Enjoy managing your data effortlessly!